SuperLan11/SEO_Website/README.md

 The winner was Spray-On Shoes, the fictional product from Cloudy with A Chance of Meatballs.
 This was a group project I worked on with two other members.
 Each member's contributions are as follows.
-* Kyle Romero: Created the home page
+* Kyle Romero: Created the home, promotional, and blog pages
 * Landon Johnson: Created the shop page
 * Sebastian Lopez: Created the about page